mxcl/PromiseKit/Documentation/GettingStarted.md

 `map` provides you the result of the previous promise and requires you return an object or value type.

-`flatMap` provides you the result of the previous promise and requires you return an `Optional`.
-If you return `nil` the chain fails with `PMKError.flatMap`.
+`compactMap` provides you the result of the previous promise and requires you return an `Optional`.
+If you return `nil` the chain fails with `PMKError.compactMap`.

 > *Rationale* before PromiseKit 4, `then` handled all these cases and it was painful.
 We imagined the pain would disappear with new Swift versions, however